mulesoft/api-console/README.md

 ```

 ### JSON instead of RAML

 The API console web component requires JavaScript object produced by the [raml-js-parser](https://elements.advancedrestclient.com/elements/raml-js-parser) and [raml-js-enhancer](https://elements.advancedrestclient.com/elements/raml-json-enhance) elements.
-Parsing and enhancing RAML is not part of the `api-console` element and must be performed separately.
+Parsing and enhancing RAML is not part of the `api-console` element and must be performed separately as described below.

 Use the `raml-js-parser` element to parse YAML data or to download RAML from remote location. __Note__: You may also use our [raml-js-parser-2](https://github.com/raml-org/raml-js-parser-2) node library as it gives the same output.

 Then you must use the `raml-js-enhancer` element to produce data output that is recognizable by the `api-console`.

-#### Example: parsing RAML
+#### Example: parsing and enhancing RAML as an input for the console

 ```html
 <raml-js-parser json></raml-js-parser>
 <raml-json-enhance></raml-json-enhance>